-Join us in The KITCHEN at the Boston Public Market for a culinary exploration that celebrates New England fishermen and the fresh seafood they pull daily from cold Massachusetts waters.
+Join us in The KITCHEN at the Boston Public Market for a culinary exploration that celebrates New England fishermen and their dedication to fresh, local seafood.
 This hands-on sushi workshop is hosted in partnership with Red’s Best and will be paired with wine tastings from the Massachusetts Wine Shop.

-Students will learn about the traditions of sushi and working with raw fish using the freshest local and sustainably-caught tuna and salmon from Red’s Best.
-Participants will learn techniques and tips while creating two different sushi rolls along with a traditional Japanese salad to round out the meal.
+Students will learn about the traditions of sushi while working with raw, sustainably-caught tuna and salmon from Red’s Best.
+Participants will learn techniques and tips while creating two different sushi rolls along with a traditional Japanese salad.

 In addition to learning a new cooking style, you’ll enjoy tastes of three local New England wines that pair perfectly with recipes we’ll be making, courtesy of The Massachusetts Wine Shop.